evidentlyai/evidently/docs/book/README.md

 Evidently also generates JSON `Profiles`.
 You can use them to integrate the data or model evaluation step into the ML pipeline.

-For example, you use it to perform scheduled batch checks of model health or log JSON profiles for further analysis.
+For example, you can use it to perform scheduled batch checks of model health or log JSON profiles for further analysis.
 You can also build a conditional workflow based on the result of the check, e.g. to trigger alert, retraining, or generate a visual report.

 Each Evidently dashboard has a corresponding JSON profile that returns the summary of metrics and statistical test results.